hpourv/DP-Logistic-Regression/README.md

 ![My Image](adv.png)

 ## Private Logistic Regression
-We apply Gaussian mechanism for privatizing the updating rule of the gradient descent
+I apply Gaussian mechanism for privatizing the updating rule of the gradient descent

 ![My Image](alg.png)

-We make every iteration of gradient descent differentially private by adding callibrated Gaussian noise to the gradient computation in each iteration..
+Every iteration of gradient descent is differentially private by adding callibrated Gaussian noise to the gradient computation in each iteration.

 ## Results